[EUobserved] Celebrate with us. EUobserver's 20 years of independent EU news

 For a small publication like EUobserver, such legal battles can quickly eat up limited human resources and reduce our ability to keep producing quality journalism for readers.

-During the past 20 years has the world seen a financial and economic crisis, a crisis of the euro, and a refugee crisis due to the wars in Syria and Libya.
+During the past 20 years the world has seen a financial and economic crisis, a crisis of the euro, and a refugee crisis due to the wars in Syria and Libya.

 And now we also face a climate crisis and the human and economic pandemic of Covid-19.